 It is important to realize that play therapy is often a slow process.
 While behaviors are often the problem that bring a child into my office, it is the emotions and thoughts behind those behaviors that need to be addressed or the behavior will not change and may become more difficult.
 While this process can be slow it is also highly effective and prevents new problems from arising later when the process is completed.

 About Me: I am a very high energy and very positive, bubbly person.
-I love Tinkerbell, Gilmore Girls, being outdoors, and country music.
-I recently moved from New Mexico to be with my boyfriend and my 7-year-old stepson in their hometown of Houston.
-We spend most of our family time in Boyscouts, baseball, and playing Skylanders or Beyblades.
+I love Tinkerbell, Gilmore Girls, arts and crafts, being outdoors, and country music.
+I spend most of my free time with my husband and 10-year-old son here in Houston.
+We spend our time camping, swimming, and playing Minecraft and other video games.